edwarduzueta/edwarduzueta.github.io/essays/reflect-on-typescript.md

   - Software Engineering
   - ICS 314
 ---

-*Typescript: a superset of JavaScript designed to make coding safer, more structured, and easier to maintain.*
+Typescript is a superset of JavaScript designed to make coding safer, more structured, and easier to maintain.

 ## First Impressions

-Coming into Typescript, I felt both curious and cautious.
-My background so far has been in languages like C, C++, and Java, so I’m used to structure and strong typing.
-JavaScript was always a bit of a wild card — flexible, yes, but sometimes too forgiving.
-Typescript bridges that gap.
-It brings the discipline of typed languages into the world of JavaScript, and that clicked with me right away.
-It feels like I can code with the speed of JavaScript but still have guardrails that prevent small mistakes from turning into big problems.
+When I first started learning Typescript, I wasn’t sure what to expect.
+My background has mainly been in languages like C, C++, and Java, so I am used to stricter rules and stronger typing.
+JavaScript always felt loose to me.
+It works fast, but sometimes it feels like you’re walking on thin ice where one small mistake can break everything.
+Typescript was different.
+It felt like I could move with the same speed as JavaScript, but now I had guardrails that caught mistakes early.
+That gave me confidence, especially since I prefer having structure when I’m learning something new.

 <div class="text-center p-3">
   <img src="../img/typescript.png" alt="TypeScript Screenshot" width="250px" class="img-thumbnail">
 </div>

 ## How It Compares

-Compared to my other programming experiences, Typescript feels like a middle ground.
-C and C++ demand strict rules and punish mistakes harshly.
-Java is more forgiving but still very structured.
-JavaScript, on the other hand, sometimes felt too loose.
-Typescript gives me that balance — I can experiment like in JavaScript, but the compiler helps me catch errors before I waste time debugging.
-Learning it made me realize how much I value that extra layer of reliability.
+Compared to the other languages I have worked with, Typescript feels like a middle ground.
+C and C++ are strict and unforgiving.
+If you mess up, the program crashes hard.
+Java is more balanced but still rigid.
+JavaScript is on the opposite end: flexible, but sometimes too forgiving, which led to me spending more time debugging than actually building.
+Typescript gave me the best of both sides.
+I could still build quickly, but I wasn’t left guessing whether the compiler would let a mistake slip through.
+Learning it made me realize how much I value that extra layer of reliability and clarity.

 ## Athletic Software Engineering

-The practice WODs (Workouts of the Day) were a whole different challenge.
-At first, the time pressure was stressful.
-I’m the type who likes to slow down, double-check, and think through every detail.
-The WODs forced me to move faster and trust my instincts, which honestly pushed me out of my comfort zone.
-But after a while, I started to see the value.
-It’s like PT in the Army — the repetition and pressure build discipline, not just skill.
-I think this style of learning will help me become more efficient and confident in my coding, even if it’s uncomfortable at times.
+The practice WODs, or Workouts of the Day, were another challenge altogether.
+I am the kind of person who likes to slow down, check every line, and make sure everything is right.
+The WODs flipped that on its head.
+They put me under pressure, forced me to move faster, and made me trust my instincts.
+At first, it was stressful, but over time I started to see it like Army PT.
+In the military, you don’t grow by taking it easy.
+You grow by being pushed past your comfort zone.
+That is what these WODs felt like: repetition, pressure, and discipline.
+They trained me to perform under stress, not just when everything is calm.

 ## Final Thoughts

-Typescript has already earned my respect.
-It’s not just another tool to learn for class — it feels like a language that will actually make me a stronger programmer, especially as I move toward fields like cybersecurity and intelligence, where precision matters.
-Pairing Typescript with the athletic software engineering approach reminds me that growth often comes through challenge.
-Just like in the military, the training is tough for a reason.
-If I keep leaning into the difficulty, I know I’ll come out sharper on the other side.
+Learning Typescript has been more than just learning another programming language.
+It reminded me that structure and discipline matter, both in code and in life.
+As I work toward fields like cybersecurity and intelligence, I know precision will matter more than ever.
+Typescript gives me that precision without slowing me down.
+Combined with the athletic software engineering style of training, it is teaching me how to stay sharp, adapt under pressure, and grow through challenge.
+Just like in the Army, the training is not meant to be comfortable.
+It is meant to make you better.
+And that is exactly what I have taken away from this experience.

+---

+Note: I used ChatGPT to help refine grammar and structure for this essay, but the ideas and final content reflect my own experiences and perspective.